taycaldwell/riot-api-java/README.md

 - **SUMMONER-V3**
 - **TOURNAMENT-STUB-V3**

-(Note: Tournament methods in the match endpoint have not been converted yet; Missing StaticData#ProfileIcons)
+(Note: Tournament methods in the match endpoint have not been converted yet)

 ## Contributing
 All contributions are appreciated.